Iterates of Meromorphic Functions on Escaping Fatou Components: Introduction and Main Results

 \begin{theorem} There exists a transcendental meromorphic function $f$ which has an escaping wandering domain $U$ such that for all sufficiently large $n$, $f^n(U)\supset A(r_n,R_n)$ with $R_n/r_n\to\infty (n\to\infty)$ and $r_n\to\infty (n\to\infty)$, but for any two points $a, b\in U$, there exists an $M>1$ such that for all sufficiently large $n$,

 \end{theorem}

-In another preparing paper studying the Baker domains, we construct a meromorphic function which has a Baker domain containing an infinite modulus annulus sequence and not essentially conjugating to a M\"obius transformation.

-However, the answer to Question $\mathcal{A}$ is positive for a transcendental entire function; Indeed, (\ref{equ1.4}) does not hold for an entire function in its multiply-connected Fatou component, as we mentioned earlier; see Theorem 1.1 in \cite{BRS}.
-In this paper, we establish a more general result allowed to deal with infinitely many poles.
+However, the answer to Question $\mathcal{A}$ is positive for transcendental entire functions.
+Indeed, (\ref{equ1.4}) does not hold for an entire function in its multiply-connected Fatou components, as we mentioned earlier (see Theorem 1.1 in \cite{BRS}).
+In this paper, we generalize this result to meromorphic functions with infinitely many poles.

-In order to clearly state our second result of this paper, we describe the notations appearing often below.
-Here and below $M(r,f)$ ($\hat{m}(r,f)$, respectively) denotes the maximal (minimal, respectively) modulus of $f$ on the circle $\{|z|=r\}$, i.e.,
+In order to clearly state our second result of this paper, we introduce some notations.
+From now on, we let $M(r,f)$ ($\hat{m}(r,f)$, respectively) denote the maximal (minimal, respectively) modulus of $f$ on the circle $\{|z|=r\}$, i.e.,

-If $f$ has a pole in $\{|z|=r\}$, then $M(r,f)=+\infty$. $T(r,f)$ is the characteristic of Nevanlinna of $f$; $m(r,f)$ is the proximity function of $f$; $N(r,f)$ is the integrated counting function of $f$ in Nevanlinna theory (see \cite{Hayman1} and \cite{Zheng1}).
-Please see Section 2 for their exact definitions.
+If $f$ has a pole on $\{|z|=r\}$, then $M(r,f)=+\infty$.
+Then $T(r,f)$ refers to the Nevanlinna characteristic function of $f$; $m(r,f)$ denotes the proximity function of $f$; $N(r,f)$ is the integrated counting function of $f$ in Nevanlinna theory (their definitions are presented in Section 2; see \cite{Hayman1} and \cite{Zheng1}).

-For an escaping Fatou component $U$ and $c\in U$, define
+For an escaping Fatou component $U$ and $z_0 \in U$, define

 In view of (\ref{equ1}) we easily see that $\overline{h}(z)$ and $\underline{h}(z)$ exist on $U$.
-In \cite{BRS}, Bergweiler, Rippon and Stallard first introduced and proved that $h(z):=\overline{h}(z)=\underline{h}(z)$ on a multiply connected Fatou component $U$ of an entire function $f$ and applied $h$ successfully to describe the geometric structure of $U$; This work leads to $h$ becoming a significant function.
+In \cite{BRS}, Bergweiler, Rippon and Stallard first introduced and proved that $h(z):=\overline{h}(z)=\underline{h}(z)$ on a multiply connected Fatou component $U$ of an entire function $f$ and they applied $h$ successfully to describe the geometric structure of $U$.
+This shows that $h$ is a significant function.

 \begin{theorem} \ Assume that for some $C\geq 1$, $c>0$ and $r_0>0$, we have